-The influence of how species interact in floral visitation over time and the collective influence mixed pollinator visitation sequences is currently unknown.
-Across our mixed-compositional visits, species-level priority effects explained variation in fruit quality in blueberry.
-As such, this may represent that trait matching is more influential in blueberry than raspberry, in explaining compositional differences and priority effects given their floral structure (see Fig. 1).
-Despite neither species considered herein can buzz-pollinate, stingless bees overcome limitation by virtue of their body size (ITD: 1-2mm, Kendall et al. 2019, may as well self-cite myself hahaha), which results in within-flower visitation behaviours, as opposed to honeybees, which spent significantly less time at flowers, and primarily interact with corolla opening, using their forelegs or proboscis to collect pollen or nectar respectively.
-By spending more time in the flower, and directly interacting with the anthers, we suggest this may increase the likelihood of firstly, autogamous pollen (from the same flower), and secondly, geitonogamous pollen (same species, different clonal individual) of which both are beneficial means of pollination given the cultivar’s self-compatibility (REF), leading to greater fruit weight.
-Dedej & Delaplane (2004) demonstrated an detrimental influence of nectar-robbing Carpenter bees (Xylocopa virginica) on the pollination services provided by honeybees, altering their behaviour to become secondary thieves.
-In contrast, our results suggest that honeybees facultatively improve later visitation events within a sequence, whereas stingless bee priority effects diminish the influence of later visits within a given sequence, which may account for the lack of association between visitation sequence length and fruit quality in stingless bee only visitation sequences.
+The influence of how species interact in floral visitation over time and the collective influence mixed pollinator visitation sequences is little known.
+In mixed-species visits, priority effects explained a large amount of variation in blueberry fruit quality in this study.
+This suggests that trait matching may be more important in determining fruit quality in blueberry compared to raspberry, and is likely due to differences in floral structure (see Fig. 1).
+Although neither species can buzz-pollinate, stingless bees overcome limitation by virtue of their body size (ITD: 1-2mm, Kendall et al. 2019, may as well self-cite myself hahaha), which results in within-flower visitation behaviours.
+In contrast, honeybees spent significantly less time on flowers, and primarily interacted with corolla opening, using their forelegs or proboscis to collect pollen or nectar.
+By spending more time in the flower, and directly interacting with the anthers, this may increase the likelihood of firstly, autogamous pollen (from the same flower), and secondly, geitonogamous pollen (same species, different clonal individual), which are beneficial means of pollination given the cultivar’s self-compatibility (REF), leading to greater fruit weight.

+Our results also suggest that honeybees facultatively improve later visitation events within a sequence.
+In contrast, stingless bee priority effects diminish the influence of later visits within a given sequence, which may account for the lack of association between visitation sequence length and fruit quality in sequences where only stingless bees visit.
+In contrast, previous studies have shown that nectar-robbing Carpenter bees (Xylocopa virginica) have a negative influence on the pollination services provided by honeybees by altering their behaviour to become secondary thieves (Dedej & Delaplane, 2004).

-In raspberry, species-level differences in behaviours are less important given the open-dish shaped flowers, however initial visit duration, irrespective than species, has an additive effect in conjunction with total visit number on fruit quality.
-As such, this suggests that increased visit duration leads to the higher likelihood of stigmatic contact, as a function of high nectar availability in the virgin flowers, and given there are ~100 stigmas per flower, this increases the likelihood of higher proportion of stigmas being pollinated.
+In raspberry, we found that species-level behavioural differences were less important for fruit quality, which is likely because this crop has open-dish shaped flowers.
+However, initial visit duration, irrespective of species, had an additive effect on fruit quality, in conjunction with total visit number.
+Increased visit duration may lead to higher likelihood of stigmatic contact, as a function of high nectar availability in the virgin flowers, and given there are ~100 stigmas per flower, this increases the likelihood of more stigmas receiving pollen.

-However, although as stingless bees exhibit longer periods in visitng blueberry, the species-level priority effect may be a result of both duration and species identity, although species in interaction with visit number better explained the variance in blueberry weight than duration and visit number.
+However, although as stingless bees exhibit longer periods in visiting blueberry, the species-level priority effect may be a result of both duration and species identity, although species in interaction with visit number better explained the variance in blueberry weight than duration and visit number.

-In laboratory studies, blueberry pollen begin to react enzymatically in medium within 90 minutes in vivo, with maximum germination occurring within eight hours (Huang and Johnson 1996).
+In laboratory studies, blueberry pollen reacted enzymatically in medium within 90 minutes in vivo, with maximum germination occurring within eight hours (Huang and Johnson 1996).
 In contrast, pollen germination rates are not known for raspberry, although germination is achieved in 20-25 hours in closely-related blackberries (Rubus subgen.
 Rubus) (Nybom 1985).
 As such, the presence of species compositional differences and priority effects in fruit quality are, hypothetically, influenced by the period of time from pollen adhesion to ovule fertilisation, and the likelihood of abiotic (wind or water) as well as subsequent floral visitors dislodging and transporting pollen between and within flowers (Minnaar et al. 2019).
-Future research should focus on the physiological processes that underlie these processes, to confirm the validity of priority effects, given the timeframe needed for pollen adhesion.
+Thus, we now require research aiming to identify the physiological processes that drive priority effects in pollination.